NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 HPXML Rim Joists
 ****************

-Each rim joist surface (i.e., the perimeter of floor joists typically found between stories of a building or on top of a foundation wall) is entered as an ``/HPXML/Building/BuildingDetails/Enclosure/RimJoists/RimJoist``.
+Each rim joist surface (i.e., the perimeter of floor joists typically found between stories of a building or on top of a foundation wall) is entered as a ``/HPXML/Building/BuildingDetails/Enclosure/RimJoists/RimJoist``.

   ======================================  =================  ================  ========================  ========  ===========  ==============================
   Element                                 Type               Units             Constraints               Required  Default      Notes